Dear Fellow Spoonie,

 I want you to know that you are strong and I respect the hell out of you for getting back up.
 I want you to know that you are literally facing one of toughest mental and emotional battles of your life and certain heartbreaks will never completely go away.
 I want you to know that I understand your battle.

 When you reinvent something it means the former version has died and you are keeping some things the same but changing others.
 After I was diagnosed in 2010, I had to change my life and my lifestyle to battle the RSD/CRPS.
-In 2012, I had a career ending injury and started teaching and getting my certifications.
+In 2012, I had a career ending injury (that was EDS related we just didn’t know that at the time) and started teaching and getting my certifications.
 In 2014, I got my certs, created a new career for myself, despite my age I was a respected teacher, and started college.
-In November of 2014 I had a reaction to a medication and almost died in the hospital.
-Over the course Nov 2014-Nov 2015 I had almost died, had ICU stays, surgery, infusions, amnesia, EDS diagnosis, 6 subluxations, had to leave university, and was in a wheelchair.
+In November of 2014, I had a reaction to a medication and almost died in the hospital.
+Over the course Nov 2014-Nov 2015 I had almost died, had ICU stays, surgery, infusions, amnesia, EDS diagnosis, multiple subluxations/dislocations, had to leave university, and was in a wheelchair.
 The kicker was that I lost another career as a teacher.
 To be honest I lost everything, including myself.
 In 2016, I got back on my feet (literally), back in school and started my own company.
-At the end of 2016 I had a studio owner threaten to sue me over something I had no involvement in and the EDS started to become more progressive and had about 15 subluxations.
+At the end of 2016 I had a studio owner threaten to sue me over something I had no involvement in and the EDS started to become more progressive and had even more subluxations/dislocations.
 In 2017, I had to officially put school on hold when I started fainting and suffered some serious falls which resulted in the Dysautonomia diagnosis.
 During that year though I was able to build my company and build my career all while having the most progressive part of EDS attack my hips and whole body.
 Knowing your connective tissue is deteriorating inside of you and dying is horrible.
 Knowing that my doctors can’t do much more is heartbreaking, and knowing that I can’t do all I want to for and with Off Season Training is heartbreaking.
-Now it is 2018 and I have in total, since July 2015, had 40+ subluxations/dislocations and have so much excitement and so much sadness in my life at the same time.
+Now it is 2018 and I have in total, since July 2015, had too many subluxations/dislocations to count and have so much excitement and so much sadness in my life at the same time.
 I am sure you feel or have felt the same way.

 If you are struggling what I want you to know is that you are never going to stop reinventing yourself- even if you hadn’t gotten sick.
 Every day plans I have change because of my body, and the goals I have get pushed to tomorrow.
 Everyday I get to become a better me, even if and especially if a better me is lying in bed listening to my body.
 Everyday I get to grow this company even if it is not how people traditionally do and even though it is not how I imagined it.